RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Drop or paste images directly onto the tabletop to upload mini images and place them on the map.
-* Detect and save if the tabletop is changed as a side-effect of file browser actions e.g. deleting a mini or map.
-* Show spinner in place of sign-in button while attempting to sign in.

 ## Plans/TODO

 * Drop/paste at the cursor rather than the camera?